-The Building Officials and Inspectors Registration Act was repealed and recodified in the Skilled Trades Regulation rules.
 The proposed rules are not anticipated to increase compliance costs for the public.
 Individuals who in the past have had an application and examination fee will continue to do so.
 Individuals requesting registration as a plan review, inspector, or building official registration will continue to pay an application fee and will now pay an examination fee as well.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.